Judge and Clerk Islets

 The Judge and Clerk Islets are small islands, with a total land and reef area of no more than 20 ha, lying 11 km north of Macquarie Island in the southwestern Pacific Ocean.
 They are, with Macquarie Island, part of Tasmania, Australia.
 They are in the Macquarie Island Nature Reserve and were inscribed in 1997 on the UNESCO World Heritage Area, and form a Special Management Area within the nature reserve.
 They are very infrequently visited and are free of introduced animals and plants.
+During a research voyage by MV Thala Dan in February 1976, a survey of the islets revealed "green coloration, probably algal" but no other vegetation.